nodejs/nodejs.dev/src/documentation/0048-node-module-os/index.md

 ## `os.platform()`

-Return the platform that Node was compiled for:
+Return the platform that Node.js was compiled for:

 - `darwin`
 - `freebsd`